A Brief History of spcaLA

 In 2009, spcaLA launched the inaugural Air Chihuahua™ flight.
 Air Chihuahua™ matches Southern California’s overwhelming supply of Chihuahuas and other small dogs with the demand for them in other parts of North America.
 The program allows for spcaLA pups to be adopted in a few days, rather than a few months, while at the same time reducing the demand for “Puppy Mill” dogs in other areas.

-In 2011, spcaLA, in cooperation with the Los Angeles County District Attorney’s office, launched an offshoot of our award-winning TLC™ program, aimed at juvenile offenders. spcaLA’s Court Youth Diversion Program is a two-day, court-mandated course – a condition of probation for some juvenile offenders in Los Angeles county.
+In 2011, spcaLA, in cooperation with the Los Angeles County District Attorney’s office, launched an offshoot of our award-winning TLC™ program, aimed at juvenile offenders. spcaLA’s Court Diversion Program for Youth is a two-day, court-mandated course – a condition of probation for some juvenile offenders in Los Angeles county.
 Kids are paired with shelter dogs and offered intensive sessions designed to help youth from at-risk communities identify and break the cycle of violence.

 spcaLA will continue to provide legal, moral and ethical consideration and protection to animals, as they are living things beyond economic measurement. spcaLA will not abandon its mission as long as animals are in need of an advocate.